UbuntuBudgie/UBpi/README.md

-# Ubuntu Budgie Pi4 21.10.1
+# Ubuntu Budgie Pi4 22.04

-Date 7th Nov 2021
+Date 21st April 2022

 Hi folks,

-This is our raspberry pi build based upon 21.10.
-Importantly, this is a rebuild from the original 21.10 release image that incorporates a critical fix to prevent freezing when playing videos together with all software updates since launch day.
+This is our raspberry pi build based upon 22.04LTS

-**This image is recommended only for a Pi4B or Pi400 with 4Gb/8Gb RAM.**
+**This image is recommended only for a Pi4B or Pi400 with 2Gb/4Gb/8Gb RAM.**

 Just download and write to a SD Card via Gnome Disks or raspi-imager.